IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image of isis cb citation curation interface related authorities tab](/media/relatedAuthoritiesTab.png)

 The **Related Authorities** tab displays in [ACR relations](#223-acr-relations) involving the citation, e.g.,
-* authors, editors, contributors, etc.
+* authors, editors, contributors, etc. responsible for it
 * publishers, or journals hosting it
-* subjects and categories
+* subjects and categories tagged to it

 [^ Up to Table of Contents](#table-of-contents)